Elizabeth Hanson (captive): Her captivity narrative

 Elizabeth's story, God's Mercy Surmounting Man's Cruelty, was published in 1728.
 It was later renamed "An Account of the Captivity of Elizabeth Hanson."
 The 40-page booklet explored her captive experience and reflected highly on her religion.
 Such views allowed the use of her narrative to spread the Quaker ideals of households and the role of women.
 Elizabeth attributed her family's survival to "God's mercy" rather than the leniency of her Native American captors and the French who ultimately secured their freedom.
 She criticized the native American practices of feasting when there is food and starving when there is not instead of making the surplus last.
 When the mother-in-law of her Abenaki captor defended her and assuaged him from killing her, she believed it was not because of the woman's legitimate authority, but that it was God's will that she lived.
 Elizabeth Hanson died in Dover, New Hampshire in 1737.

 Captivity narratives became a new genre of literature that was born during this period due to the overwhelming number of accounts of Native American capture.
-The first edition of her captivity narrative was published without a title page in the Pennsylvania Gazette in December 1728.
+The first edition of her captivity narrative was published without a title page in The Pennsylvania Gazette in December 1728.
 Samuel Keimer released an edited copy later in the same year.
-The next depiction of Elizabeth's captivity An Account of the Captivity of Elizabeth Hansonwhich was published in 1760 may have been falsely attributed to Samuel Bownas, a Quaker and friend of Elizabeth's.
+The next depiction of Elizabeth's captivity An Account of the Captivity of Elizabeth Hanson, which was published in 1760, may have been falsely attributed to Samuel Bownas, a Quaker and friend of Elizabeth's.
 Bownas expressly says that he first saw this narrative in Dublin.
 These many different edits evolved from the actual account of a woman's capture and rescue to a story revolving around the social parameters of women in early colonial New England.
 These versions were distributed to influence the behavioral standards for Quaker women in the new colonies.